clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Passive Reconnaissance.md

-Passive Reconnaissance
+# Passive Reconnaissance
-In this section, after we define passive reconnaissance and active reconnaissance, we focus on essential tools related to passive reconnaissance.
-We will learn three command-line tools: whois to query WHOIS servers nslookup to query DNS servers dig to query DNS servers
-We use whois to query WHOIS records, while we use nslookup and dig to query DNS database records.
-These are all publicly available records and hence do not alert the target.
-We will also learn the usage of two online services:
-DNSDumpster
-Shodan.io
-These two online services allow us to collect information about our target without directly connecting to it.
-Passive Versus Active Recon
+## Passive Versus Active Recon
-Before the dawn of computer systems and networks, in the Art of War, Sun Tzu taught, “If you know the enemy and know yourself, your victory will not stand in doubt.”
-If you are playing the role of an attacker, you need to gather information about your target systems.
-If you are playing the role of a defender, you need to know what your adversary will discover about your systems and networks.
+* Before the dawn of computer systems and networks, in the Art of War, Sun Tzu taught:
+> If you know the enemy and know yourself, your victory will not stand in doubt.
+  * If playing the role of an attacker, information about the target must be gathered.
+  * If playing the role of a defender, knowing what the adversary can discover is important.
-Reconnaissance (recon) can be defined as a preliminary survey to gather information about a target.
-It is the first step in The Unified Kill Chain to gain an initial foothold on a system.
-We divide reconnaissance into:
+* Reconnaissance (recon) can be defined as a preliminary survey to gather information about a target.
+* It is the first step in The [Unified Kill Chain](https://www.unifiedkillchain.com/) to gain an initial foothold on a system.
+  * Reconnaissance is divided into:
-Passive Reconnaissance
+    * Passive Reconnaissance.
-Active Reconnaissance
+    * Active Reconnaissance.
-In passive reconnaissance, you rely on publicly available knowledge.
-It is the knowledge that you can access from publicly available resources without directly engaging with the target.
-Think of it like you are looking at target territory from afar without stepping foot on that territory.
+* Passive reconnaissance is reliant on publicly available knowledge.
+  * Knowledge that can be accessed from publicly available resources without directly engaging with the target.
-Passive reconnaissance activities include many activities, for instance:
+* Passive reconnaissance activities include many activitiese:
-Looking up DNS records of a domain from a public DNS server.
+  * Looking up DNS records of a domain from a public DNS server.
-Checking job ads related to the target website.
+  * Checking job ads related to the target website.
-Reading news articles about the target company.
+  * Reading news articles about the target company.
-Active reconnaissance, on the other hand, cannot be achieved so discreetly.
-It requires direct engagement with the target.
-Think of it like you check the locks on the doors and windows, among other potential entry points.
+* Active reconnaissance cannot be achieved so discreetly.
+  * It requires direct engagement with the target.
-Examples of active reconnaissance activities include:
+* Examples of active reconnaissance activities:
-Connecting to one of the company servers such as HTTP, FTP, and SMTP.
+  * Connecting to one of the company servers such as HTTP, FTP, and SMTP.
-Calling the company in an attempt to get information (social engineering).
+  * Calling the company in an attempt to get information (social engineering).
-Entering company premises pretending to be a repairman.
+  * Entering company premises pretending to be a repairman.
-Considering the invasive nature of active reconnaissance, one can quickly get into legal trouble unless one obtains proper legal authorisation.
+* Considering the invasive nature of active reconnaissance, a person can quickly get into legal trouble unless they obtain proper legal authorisation.

-Whois
+## Whois
 WHOIS is a request and response protocol that follows the RFC 3912 specification.
 A WHOIS server listens on TCP port 43 for incoming requests.
 The domain registrar is responsible for maintaining the WHOIS records for the domain names it is leasing.
 The WHOIS server replies with various information related to the domain requested.
 Of particular interest, we can learn:
 Registrar: Via which registrar was the domain name registered?
 Contact info of registrant: Name, organisation, address, phone, among other things. (unless made hidden via a privacy service)